What Is Roofing Drip Edge, And Why Does It Matter?

-With a properly installed drip edge, the water will be directed into the gutter and not down the side, which ruins the fascia.
-If your fascia is already ruined and needs to be repaired, make sure you get a drip edge installed before you ruin newly-installed boards.
+With a properly installed drip edge, water is directed into the gutter, not down the side, which ruins the fascia.
+If your fascia is already ruined and needs to be repaired, be sure to get a drip edge installed before you damage newly-installed boards.

-A drip edge can seal the gap in your roof that many animals like squirrels and other rodents crawl through.
+A drip edge can seal the gap in your roof that many animals, such as squirrels and other rodents, crawl through.
 Having pests in your attic can be both dangerous to your family and damaging to your home.

-6) Many roofing contractors do not include them in standard installation
+Many roofing contractors do not include them in standard roof installations:

 Because it isn’t always required by code that a drip edge be installed, some contractors may try to save money by not installing one on your roof.
 If a contractor does install it, it will probably be an added cost on top of the base replacement cost.

-7) They can be difficult to install after the roof has been built
+They can be difficult to install once a roof is complete:

 The drip edge is typically installed while the roof is being constructed.
 This can present a potential problem as a drip edge needs to be added to a roof.
-While it is possible to install a drip edge after the roof is complete, it is far easier to just get one when you’re getting your roof built.
+While it is possible to install a drip edge after the roof is complete, it is far easier to install when getting your roof built.